StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

-# Delayed Volatility Response to Market Stress
+# Delayed Yield-Curve Transmission After Short-Rate Shocks

-When the stock market falls, volatility often rises.
-However, the response to a market shock may not occur all at once.
-Part of the effect may unfold over the following days as investors adjust their positions, hedge risk and respond to new information.
-Delay differential equations (DDEs) provide a natural way to model this delayed response, capturing propagation effects that standard memoryless ordinary differential equation (ODE) or partial differential equation (PDE) models can overlook.
+When interest-rate expectations change, bond yields often move across the yield curve.
+However, the response may not occur uniformly across all maturities or all at once.
+Short-maturity yields may react quickly to changes in expected policy rates, while longer-maturity yields can adjust over subsequent days as investors reassess inflation, growth, term premia and duration risk.
+Delay differential equations (DDEs) provide a natural way to model this delayed transmission, capturing propagation effects that standard memoryless ordinary differential equation (ODE) or partial differential equation (PDE) models can overlook.

-As a deliberately simplified benchmark for an immediate volatility response, consider
+As a deliberately simplified benchmark for an immediate yield response, consider

 $$\frac{du(t)}{dt}=au(t),$$

-where $u(t)$ represents the change in volatility after $t$ days and $a>0$ is a growth parameter.
+where $u(t)$ represents the change in a longer-maturity bond yield after $t$ days and $a>0$ is a growth parameter.
 The solution is given by

 $$u(t)=u(0)e^{at}.$$

 This model is not intended to be realistic on its own.
-It simply illustrates that the current rate of change depends only on the current value $u(t)$.
+It simply illustrates that the current rate of change depends only on the current value $u(t)$, so the response begins immediately.

 For DDEs, the analogous delay model is

 $$ \frac{du(t)}{dt}=au(t-\tau),$$

 where $\tau>0$ is a delay parameter.
-In this case, the current rate of change depends on the past value, which captures the idea that volatility may respond to previous market conditions after a time lag.
+In this case, the current rate of change depends on the past value, which captures the idea that longer-maturity yields may respond to earlier short-rate or policty shocks only after a time lag.
 The solution of this equation with history $u(t)=0$ for $t<0$ and $u(0)=1$ is given by

 $$u(t)=\sum_{n=0}^\infty\frac{a^n(t-n\tau)^n}{n!}\Theta(t-n\tau),$$

 where $\Theta(t)$ is the Heaviside function that is defined as $\Theta(t)=0$ for $t<0$ and $\Theta(t)=1$ for $t\ge 0$.
-The below plots illustrate the dynamics of the aforementioned solutions over two different time periods.
+The plots below illustrate the dynamics of these solutions over two different time periods.

 Small Time Dynamics            |  Large Time Dynamics :-------------------------:|:-------------------------:
  ![Small Time](Figures/Solution_Small_Time.png) | ![Large Time](Figures/Solution_Large_Time.png)

-The plots above highlight the key modelling distinction between the ODE and DDE approaches.
-In the ODE model, the response begins immediately because the current rate of change depends on the current value $u(t)$.
-In contrast, the DDE solution remains flat until the delay period has passed, after which the response begins to propagate.
-The delay model therefore does not simply change the size of the response; it changes the **timing** of the response.
+The key distinction is that the ODE model produces an immediate response, whereas the DDE model allows the response to begin only after the delay period has passed.
+In a fixed-income setting, this reflects the idea that shocks to short-rate expectations may not be transmitted instantaneously to longer-maturity yields.
+Instead, part of the adjustment may unfold over subsequent trading days as the market reassesses the implications for inflation, growth and term premia.

 This distinction is useful in a financial setting.
 A standard non-delay model can test whether volatility reacts to a market shock at the same time the shock occurs.
 A delay model can instead test whether part of the volatility response appears after a lag.
 In other words, the non-delay model captures an immediate reaction, whereas the delay model captures delayed propagation.